edespino/cloudberry-site/docs/data-loading/load-data-from-web-services.md

 # Load Data from Web Services

-In Cloudberry Database, to load data from web services or from any source accessible by command lines, you can create external web tables.
+In Apache Cloudberry, to load data from web services or from any source accessible by command lines, you can create external web tables.
 The supported data formats are `TEXT` and `CSV`.

-External web tables allow Cloudberry Database to treat dynamic data sources like regular database tables.
+External web tables allow Apache Cloudberry to treat dynamic data sources like regular database tables.
 Because web table data can change as a query runs, the data is not rescannable.

 `CREATE EXTERNAL WEB TABLE` creates a web table definition.
 You can define command-based or URL-based external web tables.
 The definition forms are different.
 Do not mix command-based and URL-based definitions.